 Action

-as new The owner will remain somebody.
+as assigned The owner will remain anonymous.

 as The resolution will be set.
 Next status will be 'closed'.